talhaikhlaq/sei-project-2/readme.md

 ## Theme

-I'm very interested in different languages and have always wanted to know how each specific thing we speak in English might look like in different languages.
+With a fascination for different languages and how commonly spoken words might look in different languages, we decided to build a web app around this concept.

 ## Controls

-Pick a new random phrase or write your own words/sentence.
+Generate a new random phrase or write your own words/sentence and click submit.

-Press on the language to be translated into.
+Select the language to which the submitted text should be translated.

 ## Stack Overview/Process

 ##### APIs

-I used two APIs for this project, Yandex, the translator service that requires sign up, and the restcountries API, which contains a lot of top-of-the-line info about every country.
+We used two APIs for this project.
+The first was Yandex, the translator service that requires sign up to receive a developer key.
+The second was REST Countries API, which contains a dense subset of information about every country around the world.
+This includes such things as global coordinates, timezone, currencies, population and many more.

 ##### Translation

-After signing up, the Yandex service requires a key (given to me during sign up) on every request I send to the service.
-I keep this key elsewhere in an environment file to keep safe, and its referred to when I need it.
+To successfully carry out the translation of text, Yandex requires a key (provided during sign up) on every request to the API endpoint.
+Due to the sensitive nature of said key, we opted to store the key in an environment file which is accessible to the 'GET' request code, but not to any possible prying eyes (this is represented in the code snippet screenshot below).

-##### Sending a GET request to yandex with their required parameters, and then convert the response into state for React to show on the page.
+##### Fig. 1 - Sending a GET request to yandex with their required parameters, and then setting the response into state for React to render on the page.

 ![](pics/translate.png)

-##### I used the restcountries API to get the country flag to display alongside the translation.
+##### Fig. 2 - We utilised the REST Countries API to get the country flag to display alongside the translation.
 The data changes in the state every time a new language is selected.

 ![](pics/flag.png)

-##### Each option contains the key used to make the request to the Yandex server.
+##### Fig. 3 - Each option contains the key used to make the request to the Yandex server.

 ![](pics/languages.png)

 ## Wins

-I'm really happy with the outcome.
-As it achieves the result I wanted.
-Adding the second API for the flags are a great addition to the presentation.
+We are really happy with the outcome, as it achieves the result we wanted.
+Adding the second API for the flags is a great addition to the final presentation.

 ## Challenges and Main Takeaways

-Certain countries have very distinct names as opposed to their commonly-known names for the restcountries API, such as South Korea as Korea(Republic of) and Iran as Iran (Islamic Republic of) which caused some confusion.
+Certain countries have very distinct names as opposed to their commonly-known names for the REST Countries API, such as South Korea as Korea (Republic of) and Iran, as Iran (Islamic Republic of) which caused some confusion and required the 'data-name' value to be assigned correctly for each individual country.

-I learned a lot about the use of Webpack and Axios as useful technologies to compliment the site.
+I learned a lot about the benefits and use of 'Webpack' by writing my own config file.
+In addition using 'Axios' for making GET request to APIs and viewing the wealth of information using Insomnia.
+This was a very beneficial tool as it allowed us to pick out relevant data from the API.
+Ultimately, these were very useful technologies that greatly complimented the sites functionality.

 ## Future Improvements